Pope vows no more cover ups on sexual abuse in letter to Catholics

 Last month, Theodore McCarrick, the former archbishop of Washington, D.C., and one of the U.S. Church’s most prominent figures, stepped down as a cardinal after accusations that he abused two minors about 50 years ago and later abused adult seminarians.

-He was believed to be the first cardinal to lose his red hat in nearly a century.
+He was believed to be the first cardinal to lose his red hat in nearly a century and the first ever for alleged sexual abuse.

 In May, all 34 of Chile’s bishops offered their resignation to the pope over a widening sexual abuse crisis there.
 He has so far accepted five of the resignations.